Nepalese Sherpa Sets Mount Everest Record (Again), Climbing Mountain Twice In A Week

 The highest mountain on Earth, Mount Everest's summit is more than 29,000 feet above sea level.
 The first time it was successfully scaled was in 1953 — and the southeast route that was taken by Sir Edmund Hillary and Sherpa Tenzing Norgay is the same one Rita and many other climbers still use today.

-In addition to Everest, Rita has also climbed a number of other imposing mountains in Nepal, including K-2 and Cho-Oy.
+In addition to Everest, Rita has also climbed a number of other imposing mountains, including K-2 and Cho-Oy.

 Mountaineers who hope to climb Everest have a brief window each May in which weather conditions are most favorable.
 In the current season, 381 people have received permits to carry out expeditions on the mountain, as part of 44 teams, according to Nepal's Department of Tourism.
 Of those climbers, 14 are natives of Nepal.